eduaravila/momo/apps/parser/README.md

 			spokenText: "help us.",
 		]
 	}
-we just addd the voice if the segment has it
+we just add the voice if the segment has it

 {7}[76][71][74]
 the prev example doesnt have any voices or text, just sound effects and bites, so the segment doest need any voices, in other words the voices are just applied for spokenText